 - Swap the steak for chicken breast, prawns, fish or tofu.

-- For a more filling meal double the amount of noodles used.
+- For a more filling meal double the amount of noodles or protein used.

 Subscribe now and receive 5 Ways to Save Time & Money in the Kitchen